ciaranj/node-oauth/Readme.md

 node-oauth
 ===========
 A simple oauth API for node.js .
-This API allows users to authenticate against OAUTH providers, and thus act as OAuth consumers
+This API allows users to authenticate against OAUTH providers, and thus act as OAuth consumers.
+It also has support for OAuth Echo, which is used for communicating with 3rd party media providers such as TwitPic and yFrog.

-Tested against both Twitter (http://twitter.com),  term.ie (http://term.ie/oauth/example/) and Yahoo!
+Tested against Twitter (http://twitter.com), term.ie (http://term.ie/oauth/example/), TwitPic, and Yahoo!

 Also provides rudimentary OAuth2 support, tested against facebook connect and github.
 For more complete usage examples please take a look at connect-auth (http://github.com/ciaranj/connect-auth)